szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component overhauls character stats for a more streamlined progression and interesting choices.
 All tweaks are enabled by default.

 - **Constitution**:
-  - **HP Bonus (Fighters)**: Progression is streamlined.
+  - **HP Bonus**: Progression is streamlined.
 Starts at 12 CON and grants +1 HP every 2 points, up to +7 HP at 24/25 CON.
-  - **HP Bonus (Non-Fighters)**: Now receive a bonus starting at 12 CON, up to +4 HP at 20 CON.
+Non-Fighters benefit more slowly, gaining up to +4 HP at 20 CON.
+HP penalties start at 8 CON.
   - **Regeneration**: Starts at 18 CON (1 HP / 300s) and improves to 1 HP / 60s at 25 CON.
-  - **Fatigue & HP Penalties**: Fatigue bonuses start at 12 CON.
-HP penalties start at 8 CON.
+  - **Fatigue**: Fatigue bonuses start at 12 CON.
-- **Dexterity**:
-  - AC and Ranged THAC0 bonuses are streamlined.
+- **Dexterity**: AC and Ranged THAC0 bonuses are streamlined.
 The +7 bonus is now only achieved at 25 DEX.
-  - Penalties now begin at 9 DEX.
+Penalties now begin at 9 DEX.
 - **Lore**:
   - **By Class**: Mages get +5/level, Thieves +4/level, Clerics/Shamans/Druids +3/level, and Paladins/Rangers +2/level.
 Fighters and bards are unchanged (1 and 10, respectively)
   - **By Stat**: Bonuses from INT/WIS start at 12, with a more gradual progression for both bonuses and penalties.
+Bards get a reduced 8 lore per level.
 - **Racial THAC0**: Dwarves gain a +1 THAC0 bonus with axes.
 - **Shorty Saves**: The saving throw bonus from Constitution for shorty races can be configured:
   - **Nullify**: Removes the bonus entirely.
   - **Tone Down (Default)**: Slower progression, starting at +1 (12 CON) and capping at +3 (21+ CON).
   - **Standardize**: A flat +2 bonus, regardless of Constitution.
 - **Strength**:
   - THAC0 and Damage bonuses are streamlined.
 Penalties start at 9 STR, bonuses at 12 STR.
-  - Exceptional Strength (18/xx) no longer provides a THAC0 bonus.
+Exceptional Strength (18/xx) no longer provides a THAC0 bonus.
 Its damage bonus is now +0 (18/01-24), +1 (18/25-75), or +2 (18/76+).
   - Weight allowance is adjusted to be more gradual, increasing capacity at low STR and decreasing it at very high STR.
 - **Weapon Styles**:
   - **Two-Handed Style**: